veracity-engineering/SolutionPackage/docfx_project/articles/userManagement.md

 [Replace EF Core with your own data access](/userManagement/dataAccess)

+## Guidance for access control &check;
+[Resource access control](/userManagement/accessControl) guide you to control access on resource of company.

 ## Guidance for defining premissions outside souce code
 [Define permissions in json, database or other places](/userManagement/permissionStore)